PBF Energy posts smaller loss as vaccine rollout drives fuel demand

 PBF said it expects to run its refineries at a higher rate in the current quarter, another sign of improving demand.

-Total crude oil and feedstock throughput in the first quarter was 67.1 million barrels, up from 62.3 million barrels in the fourth quarter.
+Total crude oil and feedstock throughput in the reported quarter came in at 67.1 million barrels, up from 62.3 million barrels in the fourth quarter.

+On a sequential basis, gross refining margin, excluding special items, rose to $244.6 million from $60.8 million.

+Larger rival Valero Energy said last week it expected fuel consumption to benefit from pent-up demand for travel in the summer.

 Reporting by Arunima Kumar in Bengaluru, Editing by Sherry Jacob-Phillips